nonseodion/vert-backend/README.md

 ### REST API

 The REST API is done using Expressjs.
+It is in the [routes folder](./src/routes)

 | Endpoint         | Parameters                | Description                                                                                                                   |
 |------------------|---------------------------|-------------------------------------------------------------------------------------------------------------------------------|